 Allan Shivers as an opportunity for Club members to participate in the mission of promoting excellence in journalism in an original fundraising effort.

 The 1983 fundraising effort garnered $125,000 which was added to by a $40,000 contribution from the Club’s coffers.
-The Foundation’s endowment in 2015 has grown to nearly $3.5 million.
+The Foundation’s endowment has surpassed $4 million.
 To date the Foundation has awarded more than $1 million in tuition support to more than 400 students, recognized 300 plus journalists, participated in the acquisition of photographic archives from Newsweek and the New York Herald Tribune at the University of Texas and hosted journalism giants such as William Safire, Tom Brokaw, Charles Osgood, Bob Schieffer, David Broder, Helen Thomas, Sam Donaldson, Karen Tumulty and Ann W. Compton.

 The Foundation also maintains this website, where interviews and information from active journalists and scholarship recipients are posted.
 In cooperation with the Texas Associated Press Managing Editors and the Texas Associated Press Broadcasters, the Foundation sponsors an annual contest to recognize the best in Texas journalism.
 The creation of the George Christian Scholarship Fund and administration of the Stuart Long Memorial Scholarships for Aspiring Journalists are two recent efforts by the Foundation to promote excellence in journalism.
 The seed Roy Cates planted certainly brought forth quality fruit and Headliners Club members, journalists and media consumers are the beneficiaries.